ETroll/python-intro-workshop/Python-for-developers-cheat-sheet.md

 `except` passes an argument that inherits the `BaseException` type.
 For more information about the Exception and Error types that are built-in you can visit the [Built-in Exceptions](https://docs.python.org/3/library/exceptions.html) page on docs.python.org.

+NOTE: The try/except "blocks" does not set up a scope.
+So all variables declared inside try (or except) are available to the same scope the try/except block exists inside.

 ``` Python
 prompt: str = "How old are you? "
 agestr: str = input(prompt)